-The UKCAT Abstract Reasoning (AR) section is an assessment of spatial awareness and reasoning.
-There are both static and dynamic shapes and you have to identify the patterns among distracting material.
-This page will provide an overview of the section, as well as our UKCAT Abstract Reasoning tips.
+UCAT Abstract Reasoning assesses spatial awareness and reasoning.
+In the questions, there are both static and dynamic shapes and you have to identify the patterns among distracting material.
+This page will provide an overview of the section, as well as our UCAT Abstract Reasoning tips.

-As a doctor, you will be faced with both reliable and unreliable information, and you’ll need to make judgements about possible diagnoses from test results – so this section of the UKCAT is designed to assess your ability to evaluate and generate hypotheses, as well as your critical thinking.
+As a doctor, you will be faced with both reliable and unreliable information, and you’ll need to make judgements about possible diagnoses from test results – so UCAT Abstract Reasoning (previously UKCAT Abstract Reasoning) is designed to assess your ability to evaluate and generate hypotheses, as well as your critical thinking.

-There are four types of Abstract Reasoning question in the UKCAT:
+There are four types of Abstract Reasoning question in the UCAT:

 You are presented with two ‘sets’ of shapes (Set A and Set B) followed by five ‘test shapes’.
 You need to decide if the ‘test shape’ fits into Set A, Set B or neither set A nor set B.